-In, and in the H Pylori Home Recovery Plan, I put a comprehensive list of foods to avoid when suffering from H pylori and I have listed them again for you, below.
+In The H Pylori Diet, and in the H Pylori Home Recovery Plan, I put a comprehensive list of foods to avoid when suffering from H pylori and I have listed them again for you, below.

 Avoiding these foods can make the difference between climbing the vitality scale and overcoming your symptoms, or staying where you are and feeling lousy.